arjunkc/busemann-code/README.md

 Nov 01 2017 Plot 3d correlations or contour plot. return to `plot3d_correlations`.

 Oct 31 2017 Somehow it's not coming up as positively associated in the simulations.
 There is a telling correlation coefficient image that indicates that the exponential is independent, more or less.
 The absnormal and uniform are of course fairly strongly correlated.
 But at some critical point, the correlation coefficient suddently turns negative.
+May 09 2018 UPDATE: I dont expect $B(0,e_1)$ and $B(0,e_2)$ to be positively or negatively correlated.
+Since the arrow at $0$ can "switch", I expect the correlation to be distribution dependent.

 Oct 27 2017 Added a bunch of other functions.